wpilibsuite/allwpilib/design-docs/telemetry.md

 The primary user-facing API is table-oriented.
 A table represents a path such as `/Drive/` or `/PoseEstimator/`, and entries within that table represent named values such as `leftVelocity` or `estimatedPose`.

-Complex objects integrate by implementing `TelemetryLoggable`, which receives a table and populates it with its internal state.
+Complex objects integrate by either implementing `TelemetryLoggable`, which receives a table and populates it with its internal state, or by implementing the `StructSerializable` or `ProtobufSerializable` interfaces.

 At the lowest layer, a backend exposes `TelemetryEntry` objects.
 These receive the already-resolved per-value logging calls (`logBoolean`, `logStruct`, `logRaw`, and so on).